NotaCSstudent/F8_Hackathon_Job_Finder/README.md

 We are creating a job finding application that takes an audio input from the user, such as:
     ```
     I am looking for a software engineer job
+    I am looking for a Data Analyst Job
     ```
 and will find the seven most recent job postings on Indeed in New York City and New Jersey.